 Trying to file a utility patent application on your own requires extensive research and understanding of the patent application process itself, not to mention an understanding of patent databases and patent search engines, both of which can help you make sure your idea is patentable.

 Failing to research the patent process may result in costly mistakes.
-The worst-case scenario is that you lose your patent rights altogether.
-Hiring a patent lawyer means making sure the job is done right and in a timely manner.
+The worst-case scenario is that you lose your patent rights.
+A patent attorney can ensure the process is completed correctly and efficiently.

 Fortunately, you do have some time to decide.
 The first step in the patent-filing process is called the provisional patent application.
 This is an unofficial application you can fill out on your own and submit to the patent office.
 It will give you "Patent Pending" protections for one year, but you must file the official non-provisional patent application before the provisional expires.

-If you choose to go this route, you can use this year to save the money to hire a professional and pay the patent fees in order to get your invention patented on time.
+If you choose to go this route, you can use this year to save the money to hire a professional and pay the patent fees to get your invention patented on time.

-While hiring a professional is almost always recommended, there are some instances when you can likely complete the utility patent application yourself.
-These include having:
+While hiring a professional is almost always recommended, you may be able to complete the patent application yourself if you have: